sorainnosia/CordovaMudBlazor/readme.md

 Once all successful, you have a Cordova www folder.
 Build CordovaMudBlazorPatch project and copy the output (exe, dll, and json files) to the root of CordovaMudBlazor project

-Copy Blazor WASM wwwroot folder into the Cordova www folder and run command
+Copy Blazor WASM wwwroot folder into the Cordova www folder's all content and run command
 ```
 CordovaMudBlazorPatch.exe /all
 ```